JohnJasso/git-api-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### For a more updated version of the application clone or download the develop branch

 ## Setting up the environment

 1. You should have node.js installed.
 Go to the [Node.js site](https://nodejs.org/) for more information.